Probability propagation rules for Aristotelian syllogisms: Concluding remarks.

-We will devote future work to apply our semantics to nonmonotonic reasoning and its relation to probability logic.
+We will devote future work to apply our semantics to nonmonotonic reasoning and its relation to probability logic (see, e.g., \cite{Hawthorne96,hawthorne07}).
 Specifically, we will investigate the validity of our default versions of the syllogisms in the light of different systems of nonmonotonic reasoning.

 Future work will also be devoted to the full probabilistic analysis of Figure IV.
 Indeed, categorical syllogisms of Figure IV go beyond the scope of this paper for two reasons.
 Firstly, they were introduced after Aristotle's \emph{Analytica Priora} and are therefore not considered as (proper) Aristotelian syllogisms.
-Secondly, in contrast to the first three figures, there is not a unique conditional event existential import assumption for validating syllogisms of Figure IV \cite[][]{PfSaFIGIV}.
+Secondly, in contrast to the first three figures, based on preliminary results, there seems not to exist a unique conditional event existential import assumption for validating syllogisms of Figure IV (\cite{PfSaFIGIV}).
 Therefore, several probability propagation rules should be developed only for this figure, which cannot be done in this paper owing to lack of space.

-Finally, another strand of future research will focus on further generalizations of Aristotelian syllogisms by applying the theory of compounds of conditionals under coherence \cite[see, e.g.][]{GiSa14,GiSa19}.
+Finally, another strand of future research will focus on further generalizations of Aristotelian syllogisms by applying the theory of compounds of conditionals under coherence (see, e.g., \cite{GiSa14,GiSa19}).
 While, in the present paper, we connected the syllogistic terms $S$ and $P$ in the basic syllogistic sentence types by conditional events $P|S$, this theory of compounds of conditionals allows for obtaining generalized syllogistic sentence types like \emph{If $S_1$ are $P_1$, then $S_2$ are $P_2$} (i.e., $(P_2|S_2)|(P_1|S_1)$) by suitable nestings of conditional events.
-Interestingly, in the context of conditional syllogisms, the resulting uncertainty propagation rules coincide with the respective non-nested versions \cite[see, e.g.,][]{ECSQARU17,SPOG18,SGOP20}.
+Interestingly, in the context of conditional syllogisms, the resulting uncertainty propagation rules coincide with the respective non-nested versions (see, e.g., \cite{ECSQARU17,SPOG18,SGOP20}).
 Future research is needed to investigate whether similar results can be obtained in the context of such generalized Aristotelian syllogisms.

-The various possibilities for applications and generalizations of Aristotelian syllogisms call for future research and highlight the impressive research impact of Aristotle's original work.
+The various possibilities for applications and generalizations of Aristotelian syllogisms call for future research and highlight the impressive research impact of Aristotle's original work.\\